 This is for patients aged 50 to 64

 This is your personal invitation to have a free vaccination aimed at reducing the likelihood of you catching flu.
 Your flu vaccine has been reserved for you.

 We are experiencing a new way of working during the COVID-19 pandemic and want to make sure that you have an opportunity to get vaccinated against influenza.
-Not only are we vaccinating the over 65s and those under 65 with a medical condition that warrants protection from influenza but this year we are also vaccinating those people who are on the government COVID shielding list and those who live with them.
+Not only are we vaccinating the over 65s and those under 65 with a medical condition that warrants protection from influenza but this year we are also vaccinating those people aged 50 to 64 who would not normally be offered a vaccination.